-- (A) Placing a reasonable pupil or pupils in fear of harm to that pupil's or those pupils' person or property. - (B) Causing a reasonable pupil to experience a substantially detrimental effect on his or her physical or mental health. - (C) Causing a reasonable pupil to experience substantial interference with his or her academic performance. - (D) Causing a reasonable pupil to experience substantial interference with his or her ability to participate in or benefit from the services, activities, or privileges provided by a school.
+(A)Placing a reasonable pupil or pupils in fear of harm to that pupil's or those pupils' person or property.

+(B)Causing a reasonable pupil to experience a substantially detrimental effect on his or her physical or mental health.

+(C)Causing a reasonable pupil to experience substantial interference with his or her academic performance.

+(D)Causing a reasonable pupil to experience substantial interference with his or her ability to participate in or benefit from the services, activities, or privileges provided by a school.

-(2) "Electronic act" means the creation or transmission originated on or off the school site, by means of an electronic device, including, but not limited to, a telephone, wireless telephone, or other wireless communication device, computer, or pager, of a communication, including, but not limited to, any of the following:
+(2) (A) "Electronic act" means the creation or transmission originated on or off the school site, by means of an electronic device, including, but not limited to, a telephone, wireless telephone, or other wireless communication device, computer, or pager, of a communication, including, but not limited to, any of the following:

-- (A) A message, text, sound, or image. - (B) A post on a social network Internet Web site, including, but not limited to: - (C) Posting to or creating a burn page.
-"Burn page" means an Internet Web site created for the purpose of having one or more of the effects listed in paragraph (1). - (D) Creating a credible impersonation of another actual pupil for the purpose of having one or more of the effects listed in paragraph - (1).
-"Credible impersonation" means to knowingly and without consent impersonate a pupil for the purpose of bullying the pupil and such that another pupil would reasonably believe, or has reasonably believed, that the pupil was or is the pupil who was impersonated. - (E) Creating a false profile for the purpose of having one or more of the effects listed in paragraph - (1).
-"False profile" means a profile of a fictitious pupil or a profile using the likeness or attributes of an actual pupil other than the pupil who created the false profile. - (F) Notwithstanding paragraph (1) and subparagraph (A), an electronic act shall not constitute pervasive conduct solely on the basis that it has been transmitted on the Internet or is currently posted on the Internet.
+(i) A message, text, sound, video, or image.

+(ii) A post on a social network Internet Web site, including, but not limited to:

+(I) Posting to or creating a burn page.
+"Burn page" means an Internet Web site created for the purpose of having one or more of the effects listed in paragraph (1).

+(II) Creating a credible impersonation of another actual pupil for the purpose of having one or more of the effects listed in paragraph (1).
+"Credible impersonation" means to knowingly and without consent impersonate a pupil for the purpose of bullying the pupil and such that another pupil would reasonably believe, or has reasonably believed, that the pupil was or is the pupil who was impersonated.

+(III) Creating a false profile for the purpose of having one or more of the effects listed in paragraph (1).
+"False profile" means a profile of a fictitious pupil or a profile using the likeness or attributes of an actual pupil other than the pupil who created the false profile.

+(iii) (I) An act of cyber sexual bullying.

+(II) For purposes of this clause, "cyber sexual bullying" means the dissemination of, or the solicitation or incitement to disseminate, a photograph or other visual recording by a pupil to another pupil or to school personnel by means of an electronic act that has or can be reasonably predicted to have one or more of the effects described in subparagraphs (A) to (D), inclusive, of paragraph (1).
+A photograph or other visual recording, as described above, shall include the depiction of a nude, semi-nude, or sexually explicit photograph or other visual recording, or other electronic act.

+(III) For purposes of this clause, "cyber sexual bullying" does not include a depiction, portrayal, or image that has any serious literary, artistic, educational, political, or scientific value or that involves athletic events or school-sanctioned activities.

+(B) Notwithstanding paragraph (1) and subparagraph (A), an electronic act shall not constitute pervasive conduct solely on the basis that it has been transmitted on the Internet or is currently posted on the Internet.